-Martha Stewart: "I don’t differentiate between gay and straight weddings."
+(AP) Martha Stewart: "I don’t differentiate between gay and straight weddings."

 If the experience of attending “a lot” of same-sex weddings has taught Martha Stewart anything, it’s that they’re a lot more similar to their opposite-sex counterparts than some may believe.